 The reality is that in many cases, your partner is not disappointed in you but is rather upset or feeling vulnerable about another issue.
 Once that perspective has been relayed to your partner, it can be easier to find resolution to the other problem.
 Again, my expertise in couples’ therapy can assist in this respect.

 One of the biggest challenges facing any couple in New York City, regardless of their gender or sexual orientation, is how to rebuild trust after an emotional or physical affair.

 If you are seeking out couples therapy for these sorts of issues, know that no therapy practitioner can save your relationship for you.
 What Robin Bryant, Ph.D. does offer is the ability to communicate hurt and offer strategies to rekindle the secure relationship that existed before the affair.

 Contact Me Today

 If you are like most people in New York City, then the idea of fighting with your partner every day is undesirable and not viable in the long-term.
+My office works with many insurance networks—give us a call to find out if yours is compatible.
 If you want to return your relationship to how you envision it, then why not call Robin Bryant, PH.
 D. today—you won’t regret it!